 Trekking Trails

-Many trekkers consider October is the best month in the mountains of Nepal, as the weather is ideal, visibility is good, and trails are in peak condition.
+Many trekkers consider October to be the best month in the mountains of Nepal, as the weather is ideal, visibility is good, and trails are in peak condition.
 But, you'll rarely have a trail or a viewpoint to yourself on the most popular trails, and teahouses fill up fast.
 To avoid the crowds, trek to lesser-known or more remote areas of the Himalaya.
 See Everest Base Camp in October for more about trekking in the Everest Region this month.

 Plan your trip to Nepal